Why is my landscape lighting overgrown

 Landscaping

-The answer to 'why is my landscape lighting overgrown' is that your landscape lighting has become overgrown due to the natural growth of plants, shrubs, and trees around the fixtures.
-Over time, the vegetation surrounding the lights can encroach on the fixtures, blocking the light and causing the lighting to appear overgrown.
+The answer to 'why is my landscape lighting overgrown' is that your landscape lighting has likely become overgrown due to the natural growth of plants, shrubs, and trees around the lighting fixtures.
+Over time, the vegetation can expand and start to cover the lights, blocking the light output and creating an overgrown appearance.

 Step-by-Step Guide